 4. Public Art

 In addition to the amazing architecture in Columbus, the city has an extensive Public Art collection.
 From the majestic Bartholomew County Memorial for Veterans to the Large Arch by Henry Moore, you’ll find beauty all over the city.

 Most of the installations are highlighted on the driving map, so purchasing it is well worthwhile whether art or architecture is your jam.
 All of them are listed on the Visit Columbus website, so that’s another resource to locate and learn about the art Columbus has to offer.

 The Miller House is a mid-century modern residence designed by famous architect Eero Saarinen.
 Eero Saarinen is probably best known for designing the St. Louis Arch.
-The interior of the house was done by Alexander Girard, and the gardens by landscape architect Dan Kiley.
+The interior of the house was done by Alexander Girard, and the Miller House garden by landscape architect Dan Kiley.

-Insider tips: children under 10 are not permitted on the Miller House tour, and you will be asked to remove your shoes and wear socks while touring the house or wear shoe covers.
+Insider tip: children under 10 are not permitted on the Miller House tour, and you will be asked to remove your shoes and wear socks while touring the house or wear shoe covers.